SensesProject/extreme-events/src/assets/text/en.md

 +++ cat-river-flood median

 The exposure to river floods for both, land area and population, largely depends on flood protection measures.
-The projections assume a flood protection level capable of withstanding the largest discharges that occur within 100 years in preindustrial conditions.
+The projections assume a flood protection level capable of withstanding 100 year return period flood events under preindustrial conditions.
 However, to assume this globally is {quite optimistic}[According to the FLOPROS (Scussolini, 2016) database only Australia, Germany, India, Japan, the Netherlands, Poland, UK, USA, and a few other countries reach or exceed a 100-year flood protection level].

 +++ cat-river-flood climate

 River flood projections across @!V2(impact models) are rather consistent and most of the uncertainty – distinctively apparent at @!V1L3(+2\,°C) – results from @!V1(climate models) which have some difficulties to reliably reproduce extreme precipitation events.

-In terms of the exposed population, the results from @!V2(impact models) are less concise. @!S1I0C0(Some) @!S1I3C0(of) @!S1I5C0(which) project surprisingly high exposure under @!V2L0(preindustrial) conditions indicating spatial uncertainty of where those flood events occur precisely.
+In terms of the exposed population, the results from @!V2(impact models) are less consistent. @!S1I0C0(Some) @!S1I3C0(of) @!S1I5C0(which) project rather high exposures under @!V2L0(preindustrial) conditions indicating spatial uncertainty of where those flood events occur precisely.

 +++ cat-tropical-cyclone-title